JonasKruckenberg/imagetools/.changeset/tender-jobs-double.md

 'imagetools-core': patch
 ---

-Image IDs are now generated from relative filepaths instead of absolute ones.
+chore: image IDs are now generated from relative filepaths instead of absolute ones